njseeto/portfolio/README.md

-# Hello!
+# Hello! 👋
-This is my personal portfolio, feel free to check it out.
+This is my personal portfolio, please feel free to check it out.

+Former clinician in paediatric neurology turned coder.

+Interested in health tech, AI, machine learning and neuroscience.

 -------------------     ----------------------------
 ### A quick outline of skills and contributions